steamicc/DapLink-EasyFlash/README.md

 # Simple DAPLink tool

-This tools is for internal usage, we use it to load daplink on STM32L475, to replace ST-LINK.
+This tools is for internal usage, we use it to load daplink on target (STM32L475, STM32WB55, ...), to replace ST-LINK.

 ![](screenshot.png "Beautiful, isn't it ?")